DavidAntliff/esp32-rotary-encoder-example/README.md

 ## License

-This code is also licensed under the GNU GPL Version 3, or (at your option) any later version.
+The code in this project is licensed under the GNU GPL Version 3, or (at your option) any later version. - see [LICENSE](LICENSE) for details.

 ## Notes